The Catholic University of America

 Evacuation: For an emergency that would be dangerous to your life and health if you were to stay in your building.
 Be prepared: Before an emergency happens, find at least two emergency exits from your building.
 Sound the fire alarm in the event of fire.
 For other evacuation emergencies, call the Department of Public Safety at ext.
 5111.
 Exit the building from the closest available exit.
 Don’t use the elevator.
 If you cannot get out of the door, get someone’s attention, e.g., yell and scream out a window.
 If you can, hang an attention- getting item on or from a window (e.g., a sheet, sign or coat) and phone ext.
 5111.

-Safety In On-Campus Student Housing Throughout 2014, the university operated 17 residential buildings and a cluster of modular-housing units, divided into five (5) residential neighborhoods accommodating approximately 2,150 on-campus residents.
+Safety In On-Campus Student Housing Throughout 2015, the university operated 17 residential buildings divided into five residential neighborhoods accommodating approximately 2,050 on-campus residents.
 The university strives to develop and implement safety and security procedures and programs with a goal to maintaining a safe environment for residents and visitors.

-For example, the Department of Public Safety employs a problem-oriented, community-base patrol in all residence hall areas.
-The systems operates by assigning the same officer on a continuing basis to the same area.
-Officers provide assistance, receive complaints and obtain information.
+The Department of Public Safety employs a problem-oriented, community-base patrol in all residence hall areas.
 Exterior doors to all residential facilities are locked 24 hours a day.
 A card access system (Cardinal Card) grants each resident access only to his or her assigned building through a primary set of exterior doors.
 Other exterior doors are alarmed as emergency exits.
-Residents are discouraged from holding or opening exterior doors for persons they do not know.
+Safety and Security checks are made in the residence halls to detect damage to facilities and any suspicious activities.
+Any suspicious activity, suspicious person, or crimes should be reported immediately to the Department of Public Safety.

 Many residence halls are also staffed with hall security or public safety assistants who monitor the front entrance ways and sign in all nonresidential visitors who enter the premises during the evening and nighttime hours.
 All residents and visitors should be prepared to present identification upon request.